<< Back to main referee page

 6. Ask the coach of the visitor’s team which goal they want to defend at start of game.
 Home team takes the kick-off to start the game and the third quarter.
 Visitor's team takes the kick-off for the second and fourth quarter.
 There is no coin toss at start of the game.

 7. Kick-off - technical rules don't apply, any kind of kick-off works.
-Blow your whistle at game time to signal the start of the game and kick-off is ready to be taken.
+Blow your whistle 5 minutes before game time to signal the start of the game and kick-off is ready to be taken.

 8. Before the game starts, ask the coaches to inform their spectators (if necessary) not to be in the areas reserved for players and coaches.
 Spectators are also not allowed right behind the goals.